estnltk/estnltk/README.md

 * `estnltk` -- the standard package, which contains basic linguistic analysis (including Vabamorf's morphological analysis, syntactic parsing and information extraction tools), system taggers and Postgres database tools;
 * `estnltk_neural` -- package containing additional linguistic analysis based on neural models (Bert embeddings tagger, Stanza syntax taggers and neural morphological tagger);

 Source code of packages is available at the [EstNLTK's monorepository](https://github.com/estnltk/estnltk/tree/main).

+* **NB!** 🚧🚧🚧 Building EstNLTK version **1.7.4** is currently **work in progress**  🚧🚧🚧.
+Before the build is completed, we recommend to use [the previous version of the library.](https://github.com/estnltk/estnltk/tree/811439dbed4dc5bad0d3891c4612d6e76e7a22ee)

 ## EstNLTK